KashSins/kashakajustin/README.md

 -
 - 👀 I’m interested in learing more the time im typin this i only been coding for a week(Pure)
 -
-- 🌱 I’m currently learning Js and i looking into Php,jQ
+- 🌱 I’m currently learning Js and i looking into Php,react.js,SQL
 -
 -  I’m looking to collaborate on anything Tbh jst hit me up
 -